dschneller/certsan/README.md

-# certsan: Certificate Santiy Checker
+# certsan: Certificate Sanity Checker

 This is a little helper script I wrote to help me verify that certificates and private keys I get sent by other people actually fit together.
 Especially